adedomin/csc341-project/gym.md

 ----------- ----------- ---------- -----------------------------------
 column name type        typeof key description
 ----------- ----------- ---------- -----------------------------------
-equip_id    CHAR(6)     primary    The primary identifier of the gear.
+equip_id    NUMERIC(6)  PK         The primary identifier of the gear.

 weight      Integer     n/a        The weight of the weight equipment